mjfalaguera/queryTCRD/README.md

 # queryTCRD

-queryTCRD is a python module with functions to query the Target Central Resource Database (TCRD).
+queryTCRD is an (unoficial) python module with functions to query the Target Central Resource Database (TCRD).

 ### Usage
 1) Download and install the latest SQL version of the TCRD from http://juniper.health.unm.edu/tcrd/download/.
-2) Edit your database details in the first rows of the tcrd.py script.
+2) Edit your database details in the first rows of the queryTCRD.py script.
 3) Install pymysql package.
 3) Import queryTCRD.py as a module in your scripts and start playing!